-- Once it has been established that a child is missing, the teacher in charge of the trip will ensure that the remaining children are supervised safely and instigate a search of the area/building.
+Once it has been established that a child is missing, the teacher in charge of the trip will ensure that the remaining children are supervised safely and instigate a search of the area/building, alerting the venue staff and enlisting their help.
 At the same time, another member of staff would be allocated the responsibility of informing the Head or, Deputy Head.
-The child's peers/special friends may be questioned to see if they have any information about the whereabouts of the missing child. - Whilst the search is in progress the Office staff will locate the child's file and, if necessary, the Head will provide any additional confidential information which may be relevant.
+The child's peers/special friends may be questioned to see if they have any information about the whereabouts of the missing child.

+Whilst the search is in progress the Office staff will locate the child's file and, if necessary, the Head will provide any additional confidential information which may be relevant.
-Step Two - Contact Parents and Police

-- If the child has not been found safely within 15 minutes, parents are contacted and the police are then called if necessary. - The teacher in charge will thereafter liaise with the parents and the police and keep the Head informed until the child is found.
-If the missing person procedure has to be implemented, a review of the school's arrangements will be carried out and amended where necessary.
+If the child has not been found following a search, parents are contacted by the Head or Deputy and the police are called.

+The teacher in charge will thereafter liaise with the police and keep the Head informed until the child is found.
+A member of SMT will keep the parents informed.